 When selling a home, the homeowner will want to sell it at a profitable price.
 Many inexperienced homeowners attempting their first home sale often make some common mistakes that could cost in the way of lowered buyer offers.
 If the person truly needs to sell their home by a certain date, this could force the owner to accept far less for their home than they should have if only they had followed some simple pre-sale recommendations.
 These are expert tips from top real estate agents knowledgeable about residential home sales and all of that process.

 Clean the Home Thoroughly from Top to Bottom & More

 Trying to sell a home that is obviously dirty and un-cared for can dramatically lower buyer interest right from the start.
-The golden rule when selling a home is to present a that is free from clutter or overly slanted towards a particular design style.
+The golden rule when selling a home is to present a clean and tidy environment that is free from clutter or overly slanted towards a particular design style.
 If your current wallpaper in the dining room is exceptionally busy or too bold, consider replacing with a more neutral pattern and color scheme.

 Before even planning your first open house, take the time to ensure that the home is thoroughly cleaned from top to bottom and then some.
 Gather the entire family to help with this typically huge task, or consider hiring a professional house cleaning service to perform some of the hard work.
 These experts will have the manpower, proper cleaning equipment and supplies and can likely get the job done far faster than going it alone.

 If you have long desired to fix that cracked window in your kitchen, or yearn to replace that ancient and problematic plumbing system, now would be the ideal time to finally get it done.
 Even if these eyesores are routinely small and don’t really bother the family very much, a prospective buyer will be looking at these undesirable spots with their antennas up regarding the condition of the overall house.
 Homeowners should repair broken fences and fix the broken garage door to better their chances of a serious buyer offer.